taoshen-amazon/soca-web-based-installer/README.md

 ### Error Management

-The installation wizard look for your AWS environment configuration and will prevent SOCA to be deployed if your backend is not configured correctly
+The installation wizard look for your AWS environment configuration and will prevent SOCA to be deployed if your backend is not configured correctly.
+This includes security group checks, subnet validation and general settings.

 ![](imgs/wizard_2.png)